input-output-hk/marlowe/docs/marlowe-data.md

 ### Infrastructure

 The model makes a number of assumptions about the blockchain infrastructure in which it is run.
-- It is assumed that cryptographic functions and operations are provided by a layer external to the system, and so they need not be modelled explicitly.
+- It is assumed that cryptographic functions and operations are provided by a layer external to Marlowe, and so they need not be modelled explicitly.
 - We assume that time is “coarse grained” and measured by block or slot number, so that, in particular, timeouts are delimited using block/slot numbers.
 - Making a commitment is not something that a contract can perform; rather, it can request that a commitment is made, but that then has to be established externally: hence the input of (a set of) commitments at each step.
 - The model manages the release of funds back to the committer when a cash commitment expires (see discussion of the stepBlock function below).